-Similarly Situated Small Business Definition
+What Does a Similarly Situated Small Business Mean?

-When does the 50% subcontracting rule apply?
+When does the 51% subcontracting rule apply?
+Note that not all NAICS Codes have a 51% limitations on subcontracting rule.
 The SBA provided an example where there is a procurement for both supplies and services.
 It suggested that if the contract is considered primarily for services, then the prime contractor cannot subcontract more than 50 percent for supplies.

 - Subcontracts from the first-tier subcontractor to a second-tier will not count.